cole-maxwell/ProxyFileSystem/README.md

 ---- Program Description ----<br />

 A FileSystem is implemented as a Singleton class and has an arbitrary number of Directory, File, and Link classes<br />
 that extend the abstract class FSElement.
-A Link is a symbolic link, or shortcuts, that act as a proxy to a directory,<br />
+A Link is a symbolic link, or shortcut, that act as a proxy to a Directory,<br />
-file, or to another link in the FileSystem.<br />
+File, or to another Link in the FileSystem.<br />

 ---- Compile & Run ----<br />